Quantisation and its breakdown in a Hubbard-Thouless pump: METHODS

-\textit{DMRG and TEBD calculations.} Numerical results of pumping displacement and double occupancy dynamics presented in the main text are calculated with density matrix renormalisation group (DMRG) and time evolving block decimation (TEBD) methods using the TeNPy python package~\cite{hauschild_efficient_2018}.
-The polarization and double-occupancy dynamics shown in Fig.~\ref{fig:2}b and Fig.~\ref{fig:2}c are calculated with DMRG using open boundary conditions (OBC), where we assume $L=64$ and half filling.
-The polarisation, i.e., the center of mass of the ground state $\ket{\Psi(t)}$ is defined by
+Numerical results of pumping efficiency and double occupancy dynamics presented are calculated with density matrix renormalisation group (DMRG) using the TeNPy python package~\cite{hauschild_efficient_2018}.
+The polarization and double-occupancy dynamics shown in Fig.~\ref{fig:effi-vs-L-U}, Fig.~\ref{fig:DO} and Fig.~\ref{fig:DO_res} are calculated using open boundary conditions (OBC), where we assume $L=64$ and half filling (one of each spin in one unit cell).
+Throughout the calculation, we have selected a maximum bond dimension of $\chi=100$.
+The tight-binding parameters used in the simulation are identical to those used in the corresponding experiments.
+The polarisation, i.e., the centre of mass of the ground state $\ket{\Psi(t)}$ is defined by

 and the double occupancy fraction $\mathcal{D}$ is defined as the fraction of atoms on doubly occupied lattice sites